February 2014 nor'easter: Meteorological history

-Impact
+Preparations and impact

 The Waffle House Index on February 13, showing ongoing disruption in Georgia and South Carolina.

+Southern United States

 Texas to Alabama

 Four people died in traffic accidents in Texas due to ice, and in Round Rock on February 11, a single accident resulting from ice on a bridge affected 20 vehicles.
 Mississippi had two deaths attributed to the weather.
 Several tractor-trailers jackknifed on Interstate 65 in northeast Alabama.